Syllabus for Science Level 3

 Electrons, protons and neutrons; valency, chemical formula of common compounds; isotopes and Isobars.

-Chemical Substances – Nature and Behaviour Chemical reactions:
+Chemical Substances – Nature and Behaviour

 Chemical equation, balanced chemical equation, implications of a balanced chemical equation; types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation and reduction.